 However, medical malpractice cases are notoriously difficult to win at trial, which is usually before a jury, and takes twice as long as other personal injury cases (about 5 days versus 2 days.)
 This is because medical malpractice cases are often highly technical and complex.
 It is estimated that in general, plaintiffs win in less than one-fourth of all medical malpractice cases (23% in 2005), although the payouts in case of a win is significantly larger compared to other types of personal injury cases for the plaintiff (59% in 2005).

-If you are considering suing a healthcare profession or hospital for medical malpractice, make sure that you engage the services of an experienced medical malpractice lawyer to increase the chances of success.
+If you are considering suing a healthcare professional or hospital for medical malpractice, make sure that you engage the services of an experienced medical malpractice lawyer to increase the chances of success.
 Check on the lawyer’s reputation and track record, and don’t hesitate to ask questions.
 Your lawyer should be prepared to answer your questions and help you gather all the evidence you need to boost your chances of having a successful case.

 Elizabeth Wurtzel, author of the autobiographical bestseller Prozac Nation, described depression as she experienced it with great clarity.
 A particularly revealing quote in the book explained the complexity of the disorder: “That’s the thing I want to make clear about depression: It’s got nothing at all to do with life.”
 People with depression don’t just snap out of it.
 It is not a mood, but a mental disorder that is difficult to treat without pharmaceuticals.
 One of the most successful, and well-known, of these treatments is the use of selective serotonin reuptake inhibitors (SSRI) drugs, most particularly Prozac.